Sponsoring young people at St. Anthony’s girls’ boarding house in Taungoo

-Supporting children with disabilities or chronic illnesses is part of our priority of action.
+Supporting children with disabilities or chronic illnesses is part of Children of the Mekong’s priority of action.
 The poverty in the slums and in remote rural areas makes it much more likely that such children will not be properly cared for.
 They are often left to fend for themselves or even completely rejected by their own families.

 In Buddhist countries disability is often considered to be caused by karma: it is the price to be paid for sins committed in a previous life.
 Therefore, it has to be accepted without a fight, and no efforts are to be made to try and heal from it.